Every challenge carries with it the seed of tremendous opportunity.

 So Matt wrote a letter for his son to read at a later date.

 The letter helped Matt put his thoughts in order about their shared experience.
-It also puts the current situation in societal and historical context.
+It also puts the current situation in a societal and historical context.

 What insights you can share with us?

 For many families, quarantining together bring them together.
-But in this case, Jamie’s mom is providing essential services to others outside of the home Matt wanted to instill in his son a healthy respect and admiration for what his mom does as a nurse.
+But in this case, Jamie’s mom is providing essential services to others outside of the home.
+Matt wanted to instill in his son a healthy respect and admiration for what his mom does as a nurse.

 Several years ago, Matt was diagnosed with rheumatoid arthritis, which motivated him to maintain a healthier lifestyle.
 He talks about some of the changes he’s made and how they’re helping him cope with the pandemic.